Mindful Medical Practice

 This course is experiential in nature, i.e., students learn through practice.
 Its aim is to teach students how to manage stress effectively in both their professional and personal lives.
 They will learn different meditation techniques as well as gentle yoga as a means of knowing that the mind and body are connected.
 Emphasis will be placed on how mindfulness can be brought to medical practice.

 Students should come with an open mind, curiosity about meditation and how the mind-body connection pertains to well-being – their own and that of their patients.
+All students are requested to complete an online CONFIDENTIAL questionnaire BEFORE the first class.
+The same questionnaires will be administered at the end of the elective.
+Please bring a YOGA mat to each class.

 For more information call 514-398-2298 or angelica [dot] todireanu [at] mcgill [dot] ca (email) .